The Bachelor of Education (Secondary) is a four-year course, and is available on both a full time and part time basis.

 Students in the Bachelor of Education (Secondary) complete two teaching areas of 6 units each.

 The maximum time allowed for the completion of the Bachelor of Education (Secondary) is 10 years.
 Extensions beyond this time may be approved where extenuating circumstances exist.

-Course admission information, including the OP/selection rank, and student profile for the Bachelor of Education (Secondary) can be found here.
+Course admission information, including the ATAR/selection rank, and student profile for the Bachelor of Education (Secondary) can be found here.